ttanyay/data-eng1-project1/README.md

 _Conclusion_: A negative correlation between pizza price and order quantity of -0.296 was found (not strong, but still negative).
 Thus, the hypothesis of lower-priced pizzas ordered in higher quantities is confirmed.

-Note: the hypothesis testing was aimed to be as efficient as possible within the scope of the scope of data.
+Note: the hypothesis testing was aimed to be as efficient as possible within the scope of data.

-Conclusion: A negative correlation between pizza price and order quantity of -0.296 was found (not strong, but still negative).
-Thus, the hypothesis of lower-priced pizzas ordered in higher quantities is confirmed.
-* The hypothesis testing was aimed to be as efficient as possible within the scope of data.